harreson-lima/Harreson-Lima/README.md

 <h1 align="center">Hi there, Harreson here 👋</h1>
 <br>
 <p >I’m 25 years old, an undergraduate of System Analisis from the <a href="https://www.uninter.com">Uninter</a>.
-I’m a Junior Android developer from Brazil, be free to make a network with me 😃.</p><br>
+I’m a Junior Front End developer from Brazil, be free to make a network with me 😃.</p><br>
 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" /><br>

 - 🔭 I’m currently working on building my projects
-- 🌱 I’m currently learning Android development with Kotlin
+- 🌱 I’m currently learning Front End development
 - 💬 Ask me about everything you want
 - 📫 You can reach me by the email <a href=”mailto:contatoharresonlima@gmai.com”>contatoharresonlima@gmai.com</a> and my <a href="https://www.linkedin.com/in/harresonlima">LinkedIn</a>
 - 😄 Pronouns: He/Him